andreasabel/inCode/entry/mtl-is-not-a-monad-transformer-library.md

 ### MonadIO

-This one is actaully from *transformers*, but it gives a nice picture.
+This one is actually from *transformers*, but it gives a nice picture.
 Any `MonadIO m` is a `Monad` that allows you to embed and sequence in any arbitrary IO action.
 This is pretty useful!
 In the *[persistent](http://hackage.haskell.org/package/persistent)* database library,